 La Goulue was a star at the Rouge for six years but too much beer, food, and the good life caught up with her, and she became overweight.
 She left and created a one-person traveling show where she danced and used her famous name as a drawing card (Toulouse-Lautrec graciously painted some brilliant stage decorations for her).
 Unfortunately, the idea didn’t work and eventually she became destitute.
 La Goulue, once the queen of Montmartre, fell into depression and alcoholism and was reduced to selling peanuts and cigarettes near the same dance club she had done so much to make famous.
 She died in poverty.

 (There is a clip of La Goulue dancing in her old age on YouTube.
 She is fat and grotesque but still has the incredible grace of a dancer as she demonstrates some of the old moves.)

 The owners of the Moulin Rouge could never have imagined their nightclub would still be going strong after a hundred years.
 Today it is a international destination with spectacular shows produced largely for tourists.
-There are floor shows and dancing but no Cancan—at least I didn’t see one when I visited the place in the early 1980’s.
-The show was impressive—most notably a young woman, topless, frolicking with a trained porpoise in a giant water tank built into the stage.
+There are a variety of floor shows. and the Cancan–all very impressive.
+Most recently I saw a young woman, topless, frolicking with giant, live pythons in a large water tank built into the stage.
 I think even La Goulue would have smiled.